kavia-common/simple-to-do-list-187459-187474/to_do_backend/README.md

 - HEALTHCHECK_PATH: Path for health endpoint (default /health)
 - FRONTEND_URL: Allowed CORS origin (default http://localhost:3000)

+Optional (not used by current code but sometimes set in hosting):
+- TRUST_PROXY
+- LOG_LEVEL

 See .env.example for a template.

 ## Notes